Admin management

 Outcomes

-Role and collaborators
+Role

 Audience

-Internal sales support teams
+Internal sales support teams.

 Problem